premchander-revature/interviewquestions/DDL.md

 ------

-27.What command is used to modify the datatype which is already existed in a column?
+27.What command is used to modify the datatype which already exists in a column?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/medium%20(2).svg)